 Serve as the civil and administrative prosecutor for violations of the ordinance.

 In a statement Tuesday, Supervisor Janice Rutherford, who along with former First District Supervisor Brad Mitzelfelt proposed the ordinance in September 2011, said that contracting with the FPPC ensures that the county's campaign finance reform laws will be applied effectively and objectively.

 "Why add another layer of county government when we already have an independent state agency that is qualified and capable of enforcing our campaign finance law?
 We can save money and bring greater efficiency by contracting with the state," Rutherford said in her statement.

 For years, the county has come under fire by the Grand Jury and political watchdogs for its lack of campaign finance laws.
-Prior to the passage of the ordinance, supervisors were allowed to collect unlimited contributions from donors.

 The new ordinance also requires candidates seeking elected office and the political action committees supporting them to electronically file their contributions and expenditures if they exceed $10,000 per election cycle.